6 ‘jugaad’ principles that could rebuild the post-COVID-19 U.S. economy

 Instead, the U.S. must look to places like India, Brazil, Africa, and China for a new approach to frugal and flexible innovation called jugaad—a Hindi word meaning “the gutsy art of improvising a solution in difficult conditions with limited resources.”

-In our book, Jugaad Innovation, Jaideep Prabhu and I identify six key principles used by nimble entrepreneurs in emerging markets to innovate faster, better, and cheaper.
+In our book, Jugaad Innovation, Jaideep Prabhu, Simone Ahuja and I identify six key principles used by nimble entrepreneurs in emerging markets to innovate faster, better, and cheaper.
 Let me show you how large companies and startups in America could use these six jugaad principles to co-build a socially inclusive and eco-regenerative U.S. economy.

 1: Seek opportunity in adversity